Dmytro Kuleba: Political office (2019–2024)

 experts or thinkers that maybe it's worth freezing the conflict our response is you know we need frozen assets not frozen conflict.

 This is the way forward: to send a clear message to everyone in the world that if you dare to break rules you're going to pay.
 If we don't send that message if we don't make it very clear the number of conflicts--Interstate conflicts--and tensions across the globe will grow and I think this is and the price of fixing them will be much higher than the price of helping Ukraine.
 I think this is one of the motivations that brings all these countries at the table because they realize the consequences of not participating in an effort to restore peace on just terms.

 Post-political career

 In December 2024, the Belfer Center for Science and International Affairs at Harvard Kennedy School has announced the appointment of Dmytro Kuleba as a non-resident senior fellow.
-The official release described Kuleba as “internationally recognized as one of the most influential diplomats of his generation and a global champion for democracy, freedom, and resilience."
+The official release described Kuleba as "internationally recognized as one of the most influential diplomats of his generation and a global champion for democracy, freedom, and resilience."
+The following month, he became an associate professor at the Sciences Po, teaching wartime diplomacy.
+In August 2026, The Kyiv Independent reported that he was under consideration as a candidate for ambassador to the United States, after Olha Stefanishyna's departure amidst a corruption investigation.

-On 17 December 2024, it became known that from January 2025, Dmytro Kuleba will become an associate professor at the Sciences Po and will teach wartime diplomacy there.
-At the same time, his work doesn't involve permanent residence in France.

 Kuleba serves on the Executive Advisory Board of the World.Minds Foundation, where he engages in international dialogue on diplomacy, security, and global cooperation.